 Why do we need MPPT solar charge controller?

 An MPPT solar charge controller is necessary for any solar power systems that need to extract maximum power from the PV module; it forces the PV module to operate at a voltage close to the maximum power point to draw maximum available power.
-MPPT solar charge controller reduces the complexity of the system while the output of the system is high efficiency.
+MPPT solar charge controller reduces the complexity of the system while the output of the system is highly efficient.

 Each solar panel (PV) produces its maximum power near about 17V (16.5V in most cases).
 This point is known as MPP or Maximum PowerPoint.
 So the duty of the MPPT solar charge controller is to maintain PV voltage at this MPP so that the available maximum power can be harvested from that solar panel (PV).